 5.1 Any mutual with-profits waiver application will list the rules which the with-profits mutual wishes to be disapplied to its members' fund.
-This may include both COBS 20 and any connected provisions, such as those in the Prudential Sourcebook for Insurers (INSPRU), which rely on the definition and scope of a with-profits fund.
+This may include rules which rely on the definition and scope of a with-profits fund.